RH-ISAC/intel-integrations/README.md

 A repository of example scripts for integrating RH-ISAC threat intel with various security tools.<br>

 > **Warning**
 > Use the content in this repository at your own risk.
-RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are beta versions and intended to be used as an examples.**
+RH-ISAC will not be held responsible for data loss, nor any other problems resulting from the use of this content. **These scripts are beta versions and intended to be used as examples.**

 ## Structure
 Root folders for `trustar` and `misp` contain documentation and integration scripts for a variety of security products.